 Many drivers believe that if an object falls off their vehicle and into the roadway, it’s no longer their responsibility.
 Legally, this isn’t the case.
 Drivers are responsible for securing the loads they carry, and they could be held liable for a crash caused by an unsecured load breaking free and falling off their vehicle.

 At highway speeds, even a small object can cause a catastrophic collision.
 Debris as small as bits of gravel or small tree branches can slam into a windshield, impairing a driver’s vision and ability to concentrate on the road ahead of them.
 Even objects that don’t seem dangerous can become projectiles capable of punching through a car’s windshield or roof at high speed.
 And when trucks share the road with bikers, pedestrians, and motorcyclists, drivers have to exercise extra caution.

 Unfortunately, in many cases involving an unsecured load, a driver may not even realize that their negligence has caused a crash.
 In other cases, a driver may realize that they lost a load, but they decide that it’s more convenient to leave the scene than to stay and deal with the consequences of their actions.
 In these cases, while the driver may still be legally responsible, police can have a hard time tracking them down.
 Small items like gravel and pieces of plywood can be hard to track back to their owner, and they’re often the only clues left at the scene.

-What to do if your accident was caused by an unsecured load
+What to do if you are in an accident caused by a unsecured load

-As a personal injury attorney, I often get calls from injured victims asking whether an insurance company will pay for a claim for damages caused by an unsecured load.
+As a motorcycle accident attorney, I often get calls from injured victims asking whether an insurance company will pay for a claim for damages caused by an unsecured load.
 While it’s possible to get the at-fault party’s liability insurance to cover expenses, this can be a tricky process.
 Small claims can be handled on their own, but injured victims with large medical expenses often find it easier to work with an attorney to help them handle their legal case.